roarer008/STDN/README.md

 ```
 # JiNan dataset

 For the Jinan dataset, we selected 406 intersection nodes in Jinan, China.
-At the same time, for safety reasons, we provided the relative longitude and latitude of the nodes.
+At the same time, for safety reasons, we provided the relative longitude and latitude of the nodes in the 'JiNan of lalo.csv'.

 # Citation